clairmclafferty/azimuth1-new-website/_posts/2015-06-07-sar-topo-tech-notes.md

-As you may have read in our [preceding post](http://www.azimuth1.com/a-new-topo-map-for-saving-lives/), the Search and Rescue (SAR) map we are building seeks to combine the vital features of USGS topographic maps with the ease of use, readability, and<!--more--> higher update frequency of a vector tile based map, in addition to providing supplemental data that may prove useful in SAR related work.
+As you may have read in our [preceding post](http://www.azimuth1.com/a-new-topo-map-for-saving-lives/), the Search and Rescue (SAR) map we are building seeks to combine the vital features of USGS topographic maps with the ease of use, readability, and higher update frequency of a vector tile based map, in addition to providing supplemental data that may prove useful in SAR related work.
 This follow-up post is meant to further elaborate on the process behind the SAR map's creation and current status.

 ## A brief introduction